 Starting at the end of 2018, I decided to focus more time making more money online.
 When my daughter arrived in late 2019, my fire continued to grow.
 Then, when the lockdowns hit in March 2020, I decided to go all-in until everybody gets inoculated for the virus.
 Therefore, my hope is to re-retire within 18 months and live the good life again!

 Do Early Retirement Right

+The surprising benefits of early retirement come when you least expect it.
 Retiring early is great if you do it properly.
 I’ve seen too many people retire early only to feel extremely stressed because they underestimated how much they needed in retirement or overestimated how much joy they’d experience with all their free time.

 It’s important to have enough assets to generate enough investment income to cover your desired life’s living expenses plus an extra buffer.
 If you don’t, I promise you will feel stressed.
 You’ll end up just spending a tremendous amount of energy trying to make money in a different way.